 - Swallowing diagnostic evaluations

 Developmental pediatricians asses a child to see if he or she is meeting developmental milestones.
 The Centers for Disease Control and Prevention has a list of developmental milestones and tips for parents.
-For more information, please call 901-287-7337.
-Our fax number is 901.266.6670.

-- Diagnostic and Evaluation Clinic
+- Diagnostic Evaluation Clinic

 - Developmental Pediatric Consultation Clinic

-- ADHD and Learning Disabilities Clinic
+- Learning, Attention, and Behavior Clinic

 - Latino Clinic